 Future work

-We looked at the structure of Kelvin wave and its role on convection and daily rainfall.
+We looked at the structure of Kelvin waves and their role on convection and daily rainfall.
 Our study showed that Kelvin waves impact MCSs and the local diurnal cycle causing rainfall to continue for a day or more.
 However how this occurs is not addressed.
 Future study should look at how the local diurnal circle and MCSs triggered at the Cameroon, Jos Mountains and the Guinea Highlands over Africa are impacted by an approaching wave.
 The time Kelvin waves take to move from their source region to Africa is not addressed in this research and future study should look at this.
-Our study also showed that extreme rainfall events for the north peak in the summer and are less impacted by Kelvin waves but extreme rainfall events in that belts peaks in summer.
-Future study is required to investigate what mechanisms are associated with extreme rainfall events in the area apart from SSTs over the equatorial Atlantic.
+Our study also showed that extreme rainfall events for the north peak in the summer are less impacted by Kelvin waves but extreme rainfall events in that belts peaks in summer.
+Future study is required to investigate what mechanisms are associated with extreme rainfall events in the area apart from SSTs over the equatorial Atlantic.?

 7.3 Analysis of Streamflow and rainfall

 Rainfall and streamflow relationship is non linear and makes simulation of river discharges from rainfall using models very difficult.
-This research has highlighted that though the minor season rainfall is lesser in amount than the major season, streamfow in the minor season is greater than streamflow into the rivers during the major season.
-Results showed that time for streamflow to get to base flow are shorter in the major season than in the minor season.
+This research has highlighted that though the minor season rainfall is lesser in amount than the major season, streamflow in the minor season is greater than streamflow into the rivers during the major season.
+Results showed that the time for streamflow to get to base flow are shorter in the major season than in the minor season.
 One way of explaining this anomaly is that the soil gets saturated during the major season.
 As this occurs, the rivers will lose less water to a saturated atmosphere during the minor season than during the major season when the atmosphere is much drier.
 In general more water will be lost to the atmosphere through evaporation and evapotranspiration by these rivers when the atmosphere is dry.
 Our studies have shown that extreme rainfall will contribute to flooding in the rivers than continuous non extreme rainfall.
 The smaller river Ankobra responds to changes in streamflow faster than Pra which is the bigger of the two.

 Future work

 Our study has shown that the major season rainfall is important in saturating the soil so that any little amount of rain during the minor season will rush into the rivers.
 This can be achieved when the rainfall is more stratiform in nature.
 Our study did not address the impact of stratiform rainfall on streamflow.
 Future study is required to better understand the role of stratiform rain on the soil and streamflow.
 This needs to be explored based on modeling study.
 Over tropical Africa most rainfall result from warm clouds (Houze, 2004).
-Of equally important is identification of the fraction of stratiform rainfall from MCSs that can affect streamflow in the river basins of Ghana.
-The research also considered two rivers in the southwestern River basin of Ghana.
-Ghana has many coastal rivers (Chapter 2 and Chapter 5) and many rivers can be included in future study.
+Of equally importance is the identification of the fraction of stratiform rainfall from MCSs that can affect streamflow in the river basins of Ghana.

 7.4 Trends in streamflow and rainfall